I’ve been eradicating wild parsnips since 2017.

 WILD PARSNIP CONTROL

 Municipalities don’t commonly control Wild Parsnips.
 If there is public pressure they will hire a licensed contractor to spray a poison like Clearview in a limited area.
 Clearview will destroy all the soft-stalked vegetation – flowers, grasses, etc., but not damage woody plants.
 Clearview stays active in the soil for up to two years.
+If poison is applied it must be done in June to have any meaningful success against wild parsnips.

 Practices like mowing are normally ineffective.
 The plant regrows using the energy stored in the tap root and re-emerges in a couple of weeks.
 Repeated, close mowing throughout the summer can be effective – so homeowners may consider this method.
 Caution must be exercised because the cutting could send the sap into the air and could easily land on the person doing the mowing, any pets, or other people in the immediate area.
 Similarly, do not use a whipper-snipper.